Whoopie Pies for Halloween are the most delicious chocolate cake cookies with silky, buttery filling, decorated with holiday sprinkles.

 - Transfer batter to a piping bag fitted with a coupler or a ½-inch plain tip.
 Pipe onto parchment, filling the outlines with mounds about ½ inch high.
 Bake, one sheet at a time, until cookies spring back to the touch, 10 to 12 min.
 Cool on baking sheets 10 min, then transfer to a wire rack with a metal spatula and let cool completely.

-- Spread about 1 tbsp buttercream on flat sides of half the cookies and sandwich with remaining cookies.
+- Spread about 1 tablespoon buttercream on flat sides of half the cookies and sandwich with remaining cookies.
 Cover edges with sprinkles.
 Can be made up to 1 day ahead and stored chilled.
 Bring to room temperature before serving.